mail-de/mailheadercheck/README.md

 ### add_result_header

 Setting "add_result_header" to 1 will add a header to the email with the name "X-MailHeaderCheck".
-It contains a JSON string with the "qid", "error_response_text", "result", "actiontaken" and "dry_run".
+It contains a JSON string with the fields "connection_id", "queue_id", "error_response_text", "result", "actiontaken" and "dry_run".

 ### Exclusion options (per check)